Online Car Stereo Trouble shooting & repair service.

 If you have a BMW (E46) or MINI between the years 2000 and 2007 we can re program most of these stereo’s to full NZ specifications.
 (Including correct number display)

-All other vehicles can be converted with our quality FM Band expanders, with built in aerial amplifiers to enable the FM radio to recieve all NZ stations.
+All other vehicles can be converted with our quality FM Band expanders, with built in aerial amplifiers to enable the FM radio to receive all NZ stations within range.

-All band expanders change the frequency recieved but can not change the numbers displayed.
+All band expanders change the frequency received but can not change the numbers displayed.

-Some vehicles require a booster amplifier to power the standard in car aerial (giving improved reception) and these can be purchased separately or incorporated into our band expanders.
+Some vehicles require a booster amplifier to power the standard car aerial (giving improved reception) and these can be purchased separately or incorporated into our quality band expanders.

 What is the best way to allow the hands free use of my phone while driving?

-If your phone is “Bluetooth enabled” then a portable hands free kit is the answer.
-This enables you to recieve and make calls (by the push of only one button) to any one you have stored in the phones memory, and you can take it with you from car to car or even use at home or in the office.
-See our product accessories page for more info.
+If your phone is “Bluetooth enabled” then a hands free kit is the answer.
+This enables you to receive and make calls (by the push of only one button) to any one you have stored in the phones memory.
+See our Bluetooth product accessories page for more info.

 Upgrading your car stereo system is also an option.
 See “Bluetooth enabled car audio” options on our products page.

-Upgrade your stereo and have the best of both worlds with beter stereo sound and hands free phone calls heard through your stereo system while wirelessly conected to your phone.
+Upgrade your stereo and have the best of both worlds with better stereo sound, and hands free for phone calls heard through your stereo system while wirelessly connected to your phone.
 This also means music stored on your device can be played through the stereo as well via music streaming.

 A small recessed switch usually located on the front panel of the stereo (the size of a pin head) so very hard to see.
 This button re sets the stereo’s brain to factory settings.